Pre-Congress Workshops

 Annabel Goodwin, Sydney, Australia - Surgical considerations in the context of expanded genetic testing

-- Imaging considerations following genetic testing
+Caroline Baker, Melbourne, Australia - Imaging considerations following genetic testing

 - Reflections from a consumer advocate

-Robyn Smith, Australia - Case-based discussion
+Robyn Smith, Canberra, Australia - Case-based discussion

 3. Treating the extremes: Optimising management of the youngest and oldest breast cancer patients

-Chairpersons: Sanjeev Kumar, Sydney, Australia and Susan Carroll, Sydney, Australia
+Sanjeev Kumar, Sydney, Australia

 - Contemporary management of young women with breast cancer

-- Nuances of treating older women
+Belinda Yeo, Melbourne, Australia - Nuances of treating older women

 Michael Krasovitsky, Sydney, Australia - Radiation oncology perspective